Sulaimon15/Customer-Churn-Analysis/README.md

 5. Product 1 was the most purchased product with over 5000+ customers purchasing it
 6. The age group 51-60 has the highest churn rate
 7. Customers with credit scores less than 400 churned the most
+8. Customers with credit card churn more than customers without credit card
+9.

 ## Recommendations
+1. From analysis it was observed that customers with credit cards churn more than customers without credit card.
+This may be due to one of the following reasons :

+- **High Fees and Interest Rates** : Customers may be dissatisfied with the bank's credit card fees and high-interest rates.

+  **Solution** : The bank could consider revisiting its fee structure, offering more competitive interest rates, or introducing perks to offset costs.

+- **Competitive Offerings** : Customers may receive more attractive offers from competing banks, such as lower interest rates, better rewards, or introductory promotions.

+  **Solution** : Regularly reviewing and adjusting credit card offerings to remain competitive in the market can help retain customers.

+- **Security Concerns** : Instances of fraud, data breaches, or inadequate security measures can erode customer trust and prompt them to seek more secure options.

+    **Solution** : Strengthening security measures, implementing fraud detection systems, and transparently communicating security efforts can help address these concerns.

+2. It was also observed that customers between the age range of 51-60 had the highest churn rate.
+This may be due to one of the following factors :

+- **Retirement and Financial Planning** : Customers in this age range might be entering retirement, leading to changes in their financial needs and priorities.

+  **Solution** : The bank can offer specialized retirement planning services, investment options, and financial advisory services to cater to the unique needs of customers transitioning to retirement.

+- **Technology Adoption and Digital Services** : Some customers in this age group may feel overwhelmed or dissatisfied with the bank's digital services, especially if they are not user-friendly.

+  **Solution** : Offering user-friendly digital banking interfaces, providing educational resources on digital banking, and offering in-person assistance can help ease the transition to digital services.

+- **Health and Mobility Issues** : Health concerns or limited mobility may influence banking preferences, leading customers to seek more accessible or specialized banking services.

+  **Solution** : Offering home banking services, specialized assistance for customers with mobility issues, or partnerships with local community services can enhance accessibility.